- The worst large counties in Michigan for winter driving fatalities

 Allegan County is located just to the north of Kalamazoo and on Lake Michigan's eastern shore.
-Allegan County and many of its lakeside peers are frequently subject to lake effect snow in the winter.
-As cold air passes over Lake Michigan, heat and moisture from the lake begin to rise and form clouds that cause heavy snow to fall on the land and often create hazardous driving conditions.
+Allegan County and many of its lakeside peers are frequently subject to lake-effect snow in the winter.
+As cold air passes over Lake Michigan, heat and moisture from the lake begin to rise and form clouds that cause heavy snow to fall on the land, often creating hazardous driving conditions.

 4. Kalamazoo County

 3.40 winter driving deaths per 100,000 residents

 Kalamazoo County saw nine winter driving fatalities over the period analyzed and shares a border with both Calhoun and Allegan counties, which had the highest and third-highest rates of winter driving deaths among large Michigan counties in our study.
 I-94, Michigan's most dangerous interstate for winter driving, also runs directly through Kalamazoo County.

 5. Muskegon County